welcome!

 A: Technically, yes, but what you would end up with would be a concordance rather than an index.
 A concordance is a list of words found in the text, whereas an index is an organization of thoughts, ideas, and concepts.
 For example, in a book on investments, an author may use the idiom "a bird in the hand is worth two in the bush," referring to risk-taking.
-The words risk-taking may not be used and therefore software would not find it.
-An index entry of bush, or bird, would be useless.
+The word risk-taking may not be used, and therefore, software would not find the concept.
+An index entry of bush or bird would be useless.

 Q: At what point in the publishing process is the index created?

 A: At the very end.
-All edits and proofreading will need to b completed before handing off the book to an indexer.
-Even small changes to text can change pagination making the indexx worthless and requiring the project to start over (usually at the author's expense).
+All edits and proofreading will need to be completed before handing off the book to an indexer.
+Even small changes to text can change pagination making the index worthless.